subsquid/docs/docs/basics/schema-file/entity-relations.md

 A relation between two entities is always assumed to be unidirectional.
 The owning entity is mapped to a database table holding a foreign key reference to the related entity.
 The non-owning entity may define a property decorated `@derivedFrom` for an inverse lookup on the owning field.
 In particular, the "many" side of the one-to-many relations is always the owning side.

-Note that `@derivedFrom` has no effect on the corresponding table DDL but rather adds a property decorated with TypeORM `@OneToOne` or `@OneToMany` to the generated entity classes (and the GraphQL API generated from `schema.graphql`).
-All the foreign key reference columns are automatically indexed.
+Note that defining an entity property with `@derivedFrom(field: <field_name>)` does not add a column to the entity table schema.
+Rather, it adds a property decorated with TypeORM `@OneToOne` or `@OneToMany` to the generated entity class.
+This causes the property `<field_name>` of the owning entity to be interpreted as a reference.
+Within the database it is implemented as an (automatically indexed) foreign key reference column `<field_name>_id`.
+Subsquid's built-in GraphQL server recognizes such relations in `schema.graphql`, reflects them in the API schema and uses the foreign key reference columns to process the resulting queries correctly.

 The following examples illustrate this concept.